frostiq/movie-ticket-reservation/README.md

 You need to have Java and sbt installed on your machine (tested with `OpenJDK v1.8.0_131` and `sbt v0.13.8`)

-Also you need to have running MongoDB on `localhost:27017` (you can change the address in the config)
+Also, you need to have running MongoDB on `localhost:27017` (you can change the address in the config)

 If you have docker installed, you can run local MongoDB inside a container: